European Court of Human Rights: Plenary court and administration

 The plenary court is an assembly of all of the court's judges.
 It has no judicial functions.
 It elects the court's president, vice-president, registrar and deputy registrar.
 It also deals with administrative matters, discipline, working methods, reforms, the establishment of Chambers and the adoption of the Rules of Court.

-The President of the Court, the two vice-presidents (also section presidents) and the three other section presidents are elected by the Plenary Court, Section presidents are elected by the Plenary Court, a formation made up of the 47 elected judges of the Court.
+The president of the court, the two vice-presidents (also section presidents) and the three other section presidents are elected by the Plenary Court, Section presidents are elected by the Plenary Court, a formation made up of the 46 elected judges of the court.
 The mandate of the holders is for a renewable period of three years.
 They are renowned for their morality and competence.
 They must be independent and there is incompatibility with other functions.
-They cannot be revoked by their State of origin, but only by decision of their peers, taken by a two-thirds majority and for serious reasons.
+They cannot be revoked by their state of origin, but only by decision of their peers, taken by a two-thirds majority and for serious reasons.

-Currently, the president of the court is Robert Spano from Iceland and the two vice-presidents are Jon Fridrik Kjølbro from Denmark and Ksenija Turkovic from Croatia.

 Jurisdiction

-The court has jurisdiction amongst the member states of the Council of Europe which includes almost every country in Europe except for Vatican City, Belarus and Russia.
+The court has jurisdiction amongst the member states of the Council of Europe which includes almost every country in Europe except for Belarus, Kazakhstan, Kosovo, Russia and Vatican City.
 The jurisdiction of the court is generally divided into inter-state cases, applications by individuals against contracting states, and advisory opinions in accordance with Protocol No.2.
 Applications by individuals constitute the majority of cases heard by the court.
 A committee is constituted by three judges, chambers by seven judges, and a Grand Chamber by 17 judges.